chenx/Latex2gDPS/README.md

 Latex2gDPS
 ==========

 A latex to gDPS compiler.
+Written in C.

 The latex2gDPS compiler translates DPFE (Dynamic Programming Functional Equation) from latex code into gDPS language.